bryansteiner/gpu-passthrough-tutorial/README.md

     - The same goes for hugepages.
 Heiko's tutorial allocates hugepages at boot-time whereas this tutorial does it dynamically.
 Again this is fine for most setups, but those who want to free up RAM space whenever their VM is shutdown benefit more from dynamic allocation. *TODO: link to hugepage section.*
 - [The Passthrough Post](https://passthroughpo.st/) - A blog dedicated to the latest PCI passthrough/VFIO related news, guides, benchmarks and tools
     - [VFIO PC Builds](https://passthroughpo.st/vfio-increments/) - a list of parts for VFIO-focused PC builds at different price ranges

+### Footnotes
+[^1]: I will use the term iGPU to refer to Intel's line of integrated GPUs that usually come built into their processors.
+I will use the term dGPU to refer to dedicated GPUs which are much better performance-wise and meant for gaming or video editing (Nvidia/AMD).